widevel/Node-js-Script-Template-/README.md

 # Nodejs Script Template

-A basic script that offers the possibility of writing JS code in your HTML template.
+A basic script that offers the possibility to writing JS code in your HTML template.

 # Example